inbv/AIRFOIL_LIFT_STUDY/README.md

 ## What is it?

-This code is the one I used and/or created for my International Baccalaureate Extended Essay in Physics, where I
+This is the project I have designed and implemented for my International Baccalaureate Extended Essay in Physics, where I
 compare the lift force of an airfoil depending on the ratio between its top and bottom thicknesses, relative to the chord.
-It was a very interesting project, and a good way for me to learn/imporve on my Octave scripting, as it's a very powerful tool I want to use in future projects.
+It was a very interesting project, and a good way for me to imporve on my Octave scripting, as it's a very powerful tool I want to use in future projects.
-The PDF attached is a copy of my Extended Essay, and the photos below show some of the physical experimental setup leading to the taken measurements.
-The diagrams below that show some of the Octave-processed data representing the key outcomes of my experimentation. <br/>
+The [PDF attached](ExtendedEssayGitHub.pdf) is a copy of my Extended Essay, and the photos below show some of the physical experimental setup leading to the taken measurements.
+The diagrams below show some of the Octave-processed data representing the key outcomes of my experimentation. <br/>
-<b>code overview/description below visuals</b>
+<b>Code description can be found below the visual</b>
 </br></br>

 ![Image 1: Full Experimental Setup](Visuals/Figure4.jpg)</br>